erictleung/beamer-theme/README.md

 wanted a Beamer template that didn't overwhelmingly scream, "I made this with LaTeX and Beamer."

+This repository also contains my notes and resources on how to make good presentations.

 **Table of Contents**

 - [Download](#download)